KfW 270 Solar Loan in 2026: Rates from 3.75%, Up to EUR 150 Million

 Sign the installer contract and start the project

 With KfW approval in hand, sign the installation contract.
-The commitment fee (0.15% per month) starts 6 business days plus 2 calendar days after approval, so time this step carefully.
+The commitment fee (0.15% per month on undrawn funds) starts around the seventh month after commitment, and you have up to 12 months to draw the loan, so time this step carefully.

 Draw down the loan and commission the system